tsnieman/react-omega-boilerplate/README.md

 - Use a newer version of nodejs; I use `v6.3.1` (TODO be more specific about minimum requirement)
 - Install [jest](https://github.com/facebook/jest) (used for unit testing) globally

+# Starting the application
+- `npm start` will run the application.
+- `npm test:watch` will run jest through all the tests once.
+- `npm test:watch` will run jest in 'watch' mode, watching for changed files (based on git diff) and only running tests for those changed files (or files that import/use changed files).

 # Oddities
 **Note about warning which says "[react-router] You cannot change ; it will be ignored",** -- this warning is harmless, we just can't disable it.